Joy arrives: Princess Amalia just gave the best news a few hours ago

 The event included relaxed moments.
 In one of them, the head of NATO, Mark Rutte, surprised everyone by referring to Trump as "dad."
 The comment caused laughter among those present, without altering the protocol tone of the evening.

 Meanwhile, the young princess was establishing herself as a figure for the future.
 Her appearance confirmed that the recovery has been successful.
-In addition, she made it clear that she is already taking on roles beyond Dutch borders.
+In addition, it made clear that she is already taking on roles beyond Dutch borders.

 Amalia has gone from forced stillness to the international spotlight in just one week.
 Her presence at the military event was the perfect prelude.
 The gala dinner, her introduction to the world.
-The Netherlands keep looking to the present, but they already sense who will take the reins in the future.
+The Netherlands continue to look to the present, but they already sense who will take the reins in the future.

 More posts: